Q&A: Bedrooms & Kitchen

 Rob from Sweden”

-Hello, Rob!
-I am thrilled to hear that you are a part of the Facebook group and that you are enjoying all of the resources on my website.
+Hello, Rob! that you are enjoying all of the resources on my website.
 It’s also always a pleasure to hear from international feng shui followers!

 Your question about bed placement is a good one, but first, a note about the “kua number” you mentioned.
 A personal kua number is a method used in the compass school of feng shui, I practice Black Sect feng shui (BTB feng shui).
 There are many different schools of feng shui, and while each school may have a different methods or approaches, but they all share one common goal: to create harmony and balance in our environments and lives.
 Now on to Rob’s question: